Francis Folger Franklin: Life

 The baby's middle name, Folger, was the maiden name of Franklin's mother, Abiah.
-Franklin was proud of his maternal family (one of the first settlers of New England) and thus, in an era when a middle name was unusual for ordinary people to receive, Francis was baptized as Francis Folger.
+Franklin was proud of his maternal family (one of the first settlers of New England), and thus, in an era when it was unusual for ordinary people to receive a middle name, Francis was baptized as Francis Folger.
 Francis' baptism took place on September 16, 1733, while Franklin was away, at the Anglican Christ Church in Philadelphia, which Deborah attended.

 Francis, affectionately called "Franky" by his parents, was described as a "precocious, curious and special" child by Franklin, "a golden child, his smiles brighter, his babblings more telling and his tricks more magical than all the other infants in the colonies combined" by historian of medicine Howard Markel and as "a most engaging child, of singular beauty and wonderful knowingness" by biographer James Parton.
 Given that Franklin considered Francis to be a "healthy child who thrived from the start," and "very clever," he advertised for a tutor for his two sons in December 1734.
 By all accounts, Francis was doted on by his parents; his portrait was painted while he was still a baby.
 By 1734, Franklin's business as a writer, publisher and founder of the Library Company of Philadelphia was going well enough that he was able to build a house for his family of four, at 318 Market Street.